 In accordance with the procedures outlined in Section VI.A, the performance of each assistant professor with a departmental appointment of at least .50 FTE will be reviewed annually by a committee composed of all departmental faculty members holding the rank of associate professor or above who hold a departmental appointment of at least .50 FTE.
+The performance of each associate professor with a departmental appointment of at least .50 FTE.
+The performance of each associate professor with a departmental appointment of at least .50 FTE.
 The performance of each associate professor with a departmental appointment of at least .50 FTE will be reviewed annually by a committee composed of all departmental faculty members holding the rank of professor who hold a departmental appointment of at least .50 FTE.
 The performance of each full professor will be reviewed by the Head in consultation with the Director of the School.
 The performance review of specialized faculty and Academic Professionals will be performed by the Head and the members of the advisory committee.